marselyne/DSB4_Package_management/README.md

 ## Chapter IX

-### Exercise 05 : PyTest
+### Exercise 05: PyTest

 Exercise 05

 PyTest

-Turn-in directory : ex05/
+Turn-in directory: ex05/

-Files to turn in : financial_test.py
+Files to turn in: financial_test.py

-Allowed functions : no restrictions
+Allowed functions: no restrictions

 Well, the speed of your script is not the only issue to consider.
 Your script may not work as you intended from the start.
 To be sure that the script works properly, you need